The best way to stay out of trouble with your private student loans is to stay on top of your payments. That sounds simple, but how do you do that?

 Even then, you might still face trouble.

-When You Need to Pause Your Student Loan Payments
+When You Need to Pause Your Private Student Loan Payments

 Student loan forbearance is a temporary suspension in the obligation to pay on a loan.
 During this time, the lender may reduce or suspend your loan payment for a specified period of time.
 While a loan is in forbearance, interest continues to accrue on the outstanding balance.